 Emily Peluso, MA, CCC-SLP, is a NJS and ASHA certified Speech-Language Pathologist.
 She is a graduate of Towson University with a degree in Speech-Language Pathology.
-She continued onward to pursue a Masters in Communication Disorders and Deafness from Kean University.
+She continued onward to pursue a Master of Communication Disorders and Deafness from Kean University.
 She has experiences in both early intervention and school settings.
 She is PROMPT trained and proficient in PECS.
 Emily has a true passion to facilitate communication skills in all individuals.
 She loves working with children and showing them that communication is powerful.
 She live in Cranford with her husband and she is so is happy to serve her hometown community!
 She is so excited to be part of the Reach for the Stars team.

 Megan Papandrea, MA, CCC-SLP

 Megan Papandrea M.A., CCC-SLP is an ASHA certified NJS speech-language pathologist.
-She is a graduate of Kean University - School of Communication Disorder and Deafness with a Masters of Arts Degree in Speech-Language Pathology.
+She is a graduate of Kean University - School of Communication Disorder and Deafness with a Master of Arts Degree in Speech-Language Pathology.
 In addition to working at Reach for the Stars, Megan also works as a SLP in Woodbridge Township School District, where she won Support Staff Educator of the Year in 2019.
 Megan has nearly five years of experience delivering services in a public school, through home-based early intervention, and in a private practice setting.
 She is PROMPT trained.
 Megan has experience of working with children with a variety of disorders and classifications, but has a special interest in working with children with language-literacy disorders.
 She is passionate about speech-language pathology, and believes in forming a genuine relationship with each of her clients and their families.
 She is currently accepting new clients and is excited at the possibility of meeting your little one soon!